flyte/mqtt-io/README.md

 ### Pins

-With the following example config, switch pin 21 on by publishing to the `home/kitchen/output/lights/set` topic with a payload of `ON`.
+With the following example config, switch pin 21 on by publishing to the `home/kitchen/output/lights/set` topic with a payload of `ON`, and pin 22 by publishing to `home/kitchen/output/fan/set`.

 ```yaml
 mqtt: